TerryCross/webpage/index.md

 ## Privacy Policy for App globenua

-We may also use the information you provided us to contact your from time to time to provide you with important information, required notices and marketing promotions.
+We may use the information you provided us to contact your from time to time to provide you with important information, required notices and marketing promotions.

 Automatically Collected Information